Enquire now

 Whom should I consult for my cardiac cough treatment?

 Get in touch with the pulmonologist or a cardiologist in case you are experiencing cardiac cough.
 A cardiologist specializes in diagnosing and treating conditions related to the heart.
-Since most patients who suffer from a cardiac cough are aged, consulting a cardiologist who is able to treat patients with co-morbidities effectively is usually preferred.
+Since most patients who suffer from a cardiac cough are aged, consulting a cardiologist who can treat patients with comorbidities effectively is usually preferred.